The Brand Success Code is the key to success

 Unleashed cork popping

-The popping of the corks is also a signal that our urges and desires can be unleashed for once.
-This tingling release side of sparkling wine is now being taken up by the Freixenet brand.
-It promises not the preservation of the beautiful moment, but the gliding over into a freer and more sensual mood.
-Freixenet's brand-specific formula for success is the "release of cultivated sensuality."
-This also defines the three key moments of success for the brand: it acts as a transitional aid and leads us out of the resinousness of everyday life.
-It makes us more sensual and acts as a social lubricant that can transfer into forms of flirting and erotic approach.
+The popping of the corks is a signal that our urges and desires can be unleashed for once.
+This tingling release side of sparkling wine is well embodied by the “Freixenet” brand.
+It doesn’t as much promise the preservation of a beautiful moment, but the gliding over into a freer and more sensual mood.
+“Freixenet”'s brand-specific formula for success is the "release of cultivated sensuality."
+This also defines the three key moments of success for the brand: it acts as a transitional supporter and helps us escape the linearity of everyday life.
+It lets us feel more sensual and acts as a social lubricant that can even extend into flirting or a sensual approach.

 The harmonious overall picture

-This does not mean perfection in all components, but a harmonious fit in the whole.
-In the case of Freixenet, coherence is ensured when the brand fulfills a triad across its life's expressions, which is already echoed in the name: Free X Nice.
+This does not mean perfection in all components, but a harmonious fit overall.
+In the case of “Freixenet”, coherence is ensured when the brand fulfills a triad across its expressions, which is already echoed in the name: Free X Nice.

-The liberating effect of the brand must always be sensually experienced in the music, atmosphere, and tonality of Freixenet.
+The liberating effect of the brand is ideally always sensually experienced in the music, atmosphere, and tonality surrounding “Freixenet”.
 Galloping horses, racy guitar sounds or the opening rose are important release signals of Freixenet.
-But the brand must also always appear nice and sophisticated.
-Therefore, a certain formal rigor in the advertising composition is just as important as the high-quality bottle design.
-Between these poles, however, the brand should always unfold a mysterious magic that is conveyed by the sweeping X. The change of mood with Freixenet should remain in a tingling limbo.
-Freixenet should never become so unambiguous that one's own partner, on seeing the Freixenet bottle brought along, has the feeling of having to perform erotically in the evening.
+But the brand must also always appear cultivated and sophisticated.
+Therefore, a certain formal rigor in the design of advertising measures is just as important as the high-quality bottle design.
+Between these poles, however, the brand always unfolds a mysterious magic that is conveyed by theconnecting X. The change of mood with “Freixenet” remains in a tingling limbo.

-Strategic brand management therefore needs maps of the market that are true to scale for target-oriented navigation.
-Maps that not only show the psychological USP of one's own brand, but also the positions and points of attack of competitors.
+Strategic brand management needs maps of the category that are true to scale for target-relevant navigation.
+Ideally, these maps not only show the psychological USP of the brand in question, but also the positions of and potential threats competitors may pose.

-But these maps of the market should also show the development paths and potential of a brand.
-Because the fifth success factor is the career of the brand.
-Unlike personalities, brands are not static, but continue to develop.
-They give birth to children, so-called line extenders, or conquer entirely new markets with their formula for success.
+Our maps in addition include an outlook of future development opportunities of brands.
+The fifth success factor is the career of the brand.
+Brands are not static, but continue to develop.
+They develop throughline extensions, or conquer entirely new categories with their formula for success.

 Brand Success Code as a principle of success